Thank you for reading our post, please rate this article at the end.

 Even so, RVs have not always been like this.
 With the history of the RV industry dating back to the early 1910s, it’s unsurprising that the first RVs were simple wooden trailers attached to the back of motorcars.

-That said, the combination of the Americans’ adventurous spirit and technological advancements, especially in the automobile industry, has resulted in the creation of modern RVs.
+That said, the combination of the Americans’ adventurous spirit and technological advancements, particularly in the automobile industry, has led to the creation of modern RVs.

 If you are curious about how Recreational Vehicles have advanced over the years, keep reading to find out everything you need to know about the history of RVS.